divyanshibr2005-rgb/TravelDeskApiGateway/README.md

 # TravelDeskApiGateway
 to add tests folder to the existing folder follow:

-create the tests folder where the TravelDeskApiGateway.slnx with this :
+create the tests folder where the TravelDeskApiGateway.slnx is with this :

 ``` dotnet new nunit -n TravelDeskApiGateway.Tests ```